 by Scott Ronalds

-To assist with your tax filing this year, we provide below a list of the documents you’ve received from us based on the type of account(s) you hold.
+To assist with your tax filing this year, below is a list of the documents Steadyhand clients have received from us based on the type of account(s) held.
 We’ve also included a brief explanation of their purpose.

 Please note: All documents are now provided electronically via our client portal, rather than by mail.
 This allows us to get them to you faster as well as more efficiently and securely.